numpy/numpy/doc/source/user/absolute-beginners-outline.rst

   - What are the attributes of an array?

+- What’s the difference between a Python List and a NumPy array?

+  - While a Python list can contain different data types within a single list, all of the elements in a NumPy array should be homogenous.
+The mathematicl operations that are meant to be performed on arrays wouldn't be possible if the arrays weren't homogenous.

+  - Why use NumPy?

+    - NumPy arrays are faster and more compact than Python lists.
+An array consumes less memory and is convenient to use.
+NumPy uses much less memory to store data and it provides a mechanism of specifying the data types, which allow the code to be optimisted even further.

 - How do you know the shape and size of an array?

   - **ndarray.ndim** will tell you the number of axes, or dimensions, of the array.

   - **ndarray.shape** will display a tuple of integers that indicate the number of elements stored along each dimension of the array.
 If, for example, you have a 2D-array with 2 rows and 3 columns, the shape of your array is (2,3).

   - **ndarray.size** will tell you the total number of elements of the array.
 This is, in other words, the product of the elements of the array's shape.

   - For example:

 ::